+Handling Detox Withdrawals.
 There’s a reason why addicts are hesitant to quit using drugs and alcohol.
-Even though there’s the hope of becoming clean sober and taking back your life, the fear of detox and withdrawal loom over many.
-Drugs and alcohol cause intense cravings and withdrawal effects that make it hard to stop using.
+Even though there’s the hope of becoming clean sober and taking back your life, the fear of detox and withdrawal looms over many.
+Drugs and Alcohol Cause Intense Cravings and withdrawal effects that make it hard to stop using.
 It’s not like going through a few rough days when you’re feeling relatively well.

-Without the proper substance abuse treatment in Phoenix, many people are unable to make it through the withdrawal process.
+Without the proper substance abuse treatment in Phoenix, many people are unable to make it through handling detox withdrawals.
 They end up relapsing in order to feed their habit and stop the symptoms.
 Unfortunately, this cycle is dangerous.
 Addiction is not something that can be won with willpower.
-It requires detox, counseling and aftercare.
+It requires detox, counseling, and aftercare.

 Why is it So Difficult to Quit Using Drugs and Alcohol?

 Drugs and alcohol increase pleasure when abused.
-Most substances interact with the production, absorption and pathways related to dopamine to create these pleasurable effects.
-How the drugs and alcohol interact with your brain influences how you feel when you use them.
+Most substances interact with the production, absorption, and pathways related to dopamine to create these pleasurable effects.
+How drugs and alcohol interact with your brain influences how you feel when you use them.

 Over time, the changes happening to your brain while using drugs and alcohol stick.
 This is what causes addiction.
 If you try to quit, your brain circuitry and chemistry will attempt to regulate the brain.
 As a result, you will experience difficult physical and psychological withdrawal symptoms.

 Withdrawal can be terribly uncomfortable, and in some cases, fatal.
 For example, Quitting Opiates or Alcohol Cold Turkey can cause life-threatening symptoms like respiratory distress or seizures.
 Some of the hardest drugs to quit are opioids, cocaine, methamphetamines, benzos, and alcohol.

 How Can I Make the Detox Process Easier?